ENROLL

 Overview

-The REGISTER operation is responsible for enrolling a new user’s homomorphic token and optional FIDO Passkey through a secure, on-device process.
+The ENROLL operation is responsible for enrolling a new user’s homomorphic token and optional FIDO Passkey through a secure, on-device process.
 The procedure entails:

 - Biometric Capture & On-device Preprocessing: